-Check the strength and level of the installation wall so that the unit will not cause any operating vibration or noise.
+Check the strength and level of the installation ground so that the unit will not cause any operating vibration or noise.

-Use a vibration-proof rubber (field supply) to avoid vibration, that may be transmitted to the building.
+Use a vibration-proof rubber (field supply) in cases where vibrations may be transmitted to the building.

 Fix the unit securely by means of foundation bolts in accordance with the foundation drawing.